 This post contains affiliate links.

 I recently purchased these number and letter stamps for more crafting with my wood burning tool!
-I haven’t tired them yet, but I’m so excited to see what else I can make.
+They’re so much fun.
+You can see how I used them HERE.